Faithful-Resource-Pack/Website/README.md

 Create a file called `.env` in the root folder, following the formatting of the `.env.example` file

-From there, run these commands in **separate terminal windows** to preview and automatically rebuild the website if an existing file changes:
+Run this command to start a development version of the site that automatically regenerates if a file changes:
 ```
-pnpm dev-watch-site

-pnpm dev-watch-app
+pnpm dev
 ```

 After that you can enjoy your website on your local machine at http://localhost:8110, where the numbers at the end are the PORT number in the `.env` file created earlier.
 Enjoy!